bISSKRAFT/marketing_chatbot/README.md

 ### :computer:Client Side

-to use the chatbot on your website include the follwing HTML-file
+to use the chatbot on your website include the follwing HTML snippet

 ```html
 <div id="rasa-chat-widget" data-websocket-url="http://localhost:5005"></div>